 We encourage public meeting attendance and seek input on all matters being considered by the City Council.
 In addition, during our public meetings, citizens can take the opportunity to communicate issues that they would like to bring to the attention of their elected officials.
-City Council meetings are held on the second Monday of every month at 6 p.m. at the City of Big Bear Lake Civic Center (Hofert Hall), located at 39707 Big Bear Blvd. if you are unable to attend a City Council meeting, you can also watch the meeting live on the City's Public, Educational and Government (PEG) access channel, Spectrum Channel 182, or stream it through the City's website.
+City Council meetings are held on the first and third Monday of every month at 6 p.m. at the City of Big Bear Lake Civic Center (Hofert Hall), located at 39707 Big Bear Blvd. if you are unable to attend a City Council meeting, you can also watch the meeting live on the City's Public, Educational and Government (PEG) access channel, Spectrum Channel 182, or stream it through the City's website.

 If you plan to attend a meeting, download some helpful information about meeting protocol, etc.